xianghuiluo/TechnicalNotes/articles/wireguard.md

 PublicKey = U2oRFamuEDrOB8eds1ETQWE3nUh7VYoGvDZV0HU8lm0=
 PresharedKey = GZ159PGs59WQOj5Z+SQszPz995TcERHmK3DknuQoqU=
 ```
-The *[Interface]* section specifies the IP of the client in the VPN and contains the private key of the client.\
-The client has one peer, which is the server, and the *[Peer]* section contains the connection details of the server. **Endpoint** is the public IP address and port number with which our client device can reach the server. **AllowedIPs** specifies the IP's the client can access through the server. *PublicKey* in the *[Peer]* section is the public key of the peer (the server here).
+The *[Interface]* section specifies the IP of the client in the VPN and contains the private key of the client.
+The client has one peer, which is the server, and the *[Peer]* section contains the connection details of the server. **Endpoint** is the public IP address and port number with which our client device can reach the server. **AllowedIPs** specifies the IP's the client can access through the server.
+It behaves as a sort of routing table when sending and a sort of access control list when receiving. *PublicKey* in the *[Peer]* section is the public key of the peer (the server here).
 Finally we have the **PresharedKey** for the connection between the client and the server.

 ### Client in Server Configuration File
 For the client to connect, the server needs to know that the client is allowed to connect.
 We need to add the client as a *[Peer]* in the server configuration file: